leo-lem/uni-devcontainer/README.md

 # Uni Devcontainer

-Includes LaTeX and Python/Jupyter support.
+Includes LaTeX and some utilities.